 Like all of the rest of the categories in this article, this one is very important.
 Inclusion is a popular word right now, so I am using Include so that I don’t detract from the inclusion movement.
 Newsletters and weekly email updates do help the staff feel included, however, you can do more.

-4. Seek out opinions and ideas from staff members that tend to be quiet or more reserved.
+- Seek out opinions and ideas from staff members who tend to be quiet or more reserved.
 There are many reasons for a teacher’s reticence, so do what you can to ensure their voice is heard as well.
 You show them that they are valued simply by asking for their opinion.

-6. If you make social media posts via the school social media platforms, be sure to give a shoutout to an individual teacher each week or two throughout the year.
+- If you make social media posts via the school’s social media platforms, be sure to give a shoutout to an individual teacher each week or two throughout the year.
 Make sure all are spotlighted.
 Praise from the administrator goes a long way!

 I know that this information really isn’t new to most administrators, however, it is important, so consider this your summer refresher course.
-The next school year will be here before we know it, and it may be as tough as last year, though we are more prepared now if it is.
 Begin by reaching out over the summer to check on your staff.
-You could even organize an unofficial back-to-school bash at a neutral location (or your home if you feel comfortable) a week or so before teachers officially have to report back to work.
+You could even organize an unofficial back-to-school bash at a neutral location a week or so before teachers officially have to report back to work.
 Get-togethers throughout the year are great too.
-Staff goodie days, where everyone can bring a potluck dish are fun too, so be ready to implement those as the pandemic health regulations allow it.
+Staff goodie days, where everyone can bring a potluck dish are fun too.
 Let your appreciation shine each day, and your teachers will reciprocate that feeling and attitude.
-Let’s work together to make 2021-2022 a fabulous year despite any obstacles that might be in our respective paths.
+Let’s work together to make this year a fabulous year despite any obstacles that might be in our respective paths.
 For now, though, take a deep breath and take care of yourself first so that you are truly ready to lead this fall.
 You are important.
 You matter.